 There are six main types of fillings in sitting pillows described here.

 Buckwheat hulls are a by-product of buckwheat grain and are considered hypoallergenic.
 This type of filling provides a cushion that will shape underneath you.

 This natural type of filling won’t reflect your body heat as much as artificial fibers (polyester and polyfill).

-2. Kapok fiber
+2. Kapok Fiber

 This is another natural material taken from the seeds of the Kapok tree, which grows in the South Pacific.
 It is also considered hypoallergenic.
 The advantage of this type of filling is that it is lightweight and mold resistant.
-It provides a firm seating.
+It provides firm seating.

 This is a good insulator of ‘energy’ (prana) according to many Yogis.
 It doesn’t compress and is comfortable.
 Wool will last longer than other materials used as fillings.
 Wool is a natural fiber and has a ‘crimping’ action that returns it to its original shape much like a spring.

 This is the cheapest filling, but not the more enviro-friendly because of the water and chemical use in production.
 Best to choose organic cotton (no chemical use) to help the Earth.